orger-lab/megabouts/docs/source/index.rst

 Welcome to Megabouts' documentation!
 ====================================

-Accurate measurements of behavior are crucial to understanding animal physiology.
-Megabouts allows to quantify zebrafish larvae locomotion.
+Accurate measurements of animal behavior are crucial for neuroscience, as well as genetic and pharmacological screening.
+Megabouts is a Python toolbox designed to precisely quantify zebrafish larval locomotion.
-This open-source Python toolbox handles locomotion in both freely swimming and head-restrained conditions and aims to promote standardized zebrafish locomotion analysis across neuroscience, pharmacology, and genetics.
+Our software supports locomotion analysis in both freely swimming and head-restrained conditions, with the goal of promoting standardized zebrafish locomotion studies across neuroscience, pharmacology, and genetics.

-For more details, check `our paper on bioRxiv <https://www.biorxiv.org/content/10.1101/2024.09.14.613078v1>`_
+For more details, please check `our paper on bioRxiv <https://www.biorxiv.org/content/10.1101/2024.09.14.613078v1>`_.

 Please support the development of Megabouts by starring and/or watching the project on Github_!

 .. note::
    Megabouts is under active development and might include breaking changes between versions.
-If you use Megabouts in your work, we recommend to double check your current version.
+If you use Megabouts in your work, we recommend double-checking your current version.